As an Amazon Associate we earn from qualifying purchases.

 What most people do not realize is that cranberries become very savory as you cook them down.
 Yes, those pucker inducing tart bombs become almost meaty when cooked down, making them great additions to bbq sauce.

-We also have the option of adding cayenne or other peppers to the mix.
+I also have the option of adding cayenne or other peppers to the mix.
 While KC BBQ is not traditionally “spicy” there is nothing stopping you here from kicking up the heat.
 I personally like some chopped up chipotles and a bit of the mole in my BBQ sauces (though this is not for the faint of heart).

 What Pairs with Cranberry BBQ Sauce?